learn-co-curriculum/dsc-http-request-response-lab/README.md

-# HTTP Request-Response Cycle - Lab
+# HTTP Request/Response Cycle - Lab

 ## Introduction

 In this lab, we shall attempt to bring together everything we have thus far learned about APIs, Client/Server Communication principles and Python's `requests` library.
 We shall make use of the `requests` module's methods and properties seen in the previous lesson, to extract information for a web service called **"Open Notify"**, in order to access NASA's space data.

 ## Objectives

+You will be able to:

 * Understand and explain the HTTP Request/Response cycle
 * Make http requests in Python using the ‘requests’ library

 ## Open Notify